-At no time will the material in File B be available to anyone other than the Rank and Tenure Committee, the associate provost and academic dean [the dean of the School of Theology if appropriate], the provost, the president, legal counsel, and the Executive Committee of the Board of Trustees [Regents].
+At no time will the material in File B be available to anyone other than the Rank and Tenure Committee, the vice provost, and academic dean [the dean of the School of Theology if appropriate], the provost, the president, legal counsel, and the college's [university's] Executive Committee of the Board of Trustees.

 Upon completion of the review process, the review files will be closed.
 Materials of a personal nature provided by the candidate (for example, manuscripts, reprints, student course surveys) are to be returned to the candidate.
-The candidate's responsibility for retaining student course surveys after use in the evaluation process is described in the document "Procedures for Student Course Surveys".

 Other material and all of the material solicited for File B will remain in a closed file in the Office of Academic Affairs.
 Where appropriate, these materials may be considered in subsequent formal reviews of the faculty member by the Rank and Tenure Committee.

 The materials in the files are not to be used for any other purpose, except as may be required by law.